Water Quality

 Buckhorn Mine Monitoring

-The Department of Ecology (Ecology) issued the first penalty for a water quality violation to the operator, Crown Resources (a wholly owned subsidiary of Kinross Gold Corporation) in April 2009, along with numerous corrective action requirements.
-The next penalty was issued in November 2010 for purposefully causing compliance water quality samples to be unrepresentative of the more polluted mine water.
-Unfortunately the water quality problems persisted and got worse, but staff changes at Ecology compounded these challenges during the time it takes for new personnel to become oriented.
-The next penalty was not issued until July 2012, and no penalty has been issued since, despite nearly continuous water quality violations.
+The regulator, Washington State’s Department of Ecology (Ecology), issued the first penalty for a water quality violation to the Buckhorn Mine’s operator, Crown Resources (a wholly owned subsidiary of Kinross Gold Corporation) in April 2009, along with numerous corrective action requirements.
+Ecology issued the next penalty was issued in November 2010 for purposefully causing compliance water quality samples to be unrepresentative of the more polluted mine water.
+Unfortunately water quality problems persisted and got worse, leading Ecology to issue the largest penalty in Washington State history ($395,000) in July 2012; the 2012 penalty was appealed by Crown and subsequently settled with Ecology.
+Staff changes at Ecology compounded the challenges for the agency in addressing the pollution issues because of the time it takes for new personnel to become oriented.

-Some compliance monitoring locations have seen decreased concentrations of mine contaminants recently.
-However, nearly all locations with water quality poor enough to exceed permit limits in the past still continue to violate the permit – even with the mitigation measures put in place by Crown.
-Water quality results for the key monitoring locations outside the capture zone are shown below.
-The degradation of water quality outside the capture zone shows that the mining company is not containing all mine-influenced water.
+Nearly all locations with water quality poor enough to exceed permit limits in the past continue to violate the permit – even with the mitigation measures put in place by Crown.
+The degradation of water quality outside the capture zone shows that the mining companies are not containing all mine-influenced water.
+OHA’s 2024 settlement with the mining companies includes provisions to investigate and capture additional mine-influenced water.

 Water Quality Contamination